Calisthenics for Weight Loss (Exercises & Workout Plan)

 Calisthenics cardio training is an inexpensive and effective way to reduce weight, enhance cardiovascular health, and improve shape.

-You can combine workouts with a calorie-restricted diet to lower your body fat significantly.
+You can combine workouts with a calorie-restricted diet to significantly lower your body fat.
+However, you’ll not get immediate results.

 Fat loss is a complex process and takes time to work.
 So you must be committed and honest with yourself.